 “What if you became little more than a laughing stock?
-What if everyone started urging you to take flight, not because they were in awe of your superpowers, but that they wanted to see you soil yourself at the end?”
+What if everyone started urging you to take flight, not because they were in awe of your superpowers, but because they wanted to see you soil yourself at the end?”

 “Your parents have warned you, through the years, about the amount of food required to maintain flight, and you’ve experienced your own errors in judgment the hard way with near-death experiences and prolonged hospital stays.
 You have never been able to judge how much food is necessary, and what kind of food works better than others.
 You’ve practiced this over the years, and you’ve also learned that there are no indicators to suggest that you’re out of food while in flight.
-Your flames just extinguish, and you fall as hard and fast as anyone else.
+Your flames just extinguish, and you fall as hard and fast as anyone else will.
 Those falls, and the obvious pain involved, have made you tentative about testing the limits too often.

-“It is a guessing game,” your father has warned you.
+“It is a guessing game,” your father has warned.
 “There are days when you, like every other human on earth, are not in peak physical condition, and your body requires more food than it does on others.
 You can have days of insufficient sleep, days that are more taxing on your system than others, and it’s almost impossible to know which chemicals and elements of food that your body needs and which are cast out into the colon for our special use from one day to the next.
 I never figured out the exact answer to that question, and I’m a lot older than you, and if I had I would’ve been flying more often.
 If you can figure that out, with all of your internet resources, let me know, and we’ll both be better at this.
-My advice, until then,” he said, “Is that this power should be limited to emergency situations.”
+My advice, until then,” he said.
+“Is that this power should be limited to emergency situations.”

 “This woman falling off the bridge is that emergency, and you have no time to weigh all of the ramifications, but you’ve thought about a moment like this your whole life.
 You reactions have to be impulsive.
-This lady is hanging off the bridge, by her fingers, and you guess that she’s been up there for quite a while, judging by the crowd that has gathered.
+This lady is hanging off the bridge, by her fingers, and you guess that she’s been up there for quite a while, judging by the crowd who have gathered.
 And, of course, you know this scene isn’t going to play out long.”

 “But you’d be saving a life,” I said.
 “Doesn’t that trump everything else?”

 “Let’s say that you saved a life before.
 Let’s change the dynamic a bit.
 Let’s say that you saved a life in the dark of night, where no one but you and the victim of impending doom knew about it.
 You have urged that near-death victim to be quiet about it, because the mechanics of it are embarrassing to you more than anything else.
-You’ve asked them, a number of times, to just be grateful, to shut up and be grateful that you saved their life, and they have tried, but your shared story has just gnawed away at them.
-No one would believed them, and they have badgered you for years to join them in telling your heroic story.
+You’ve asked them, a number of times, to just be grateful, to shut up and be grateful that you saved their life, and they have tried, but your shared story just gnaws away at them.
+No one believes them, and they have badgered you for years to join them in telling your heroic story.
 You know that this person just wants to become rich off your story, and they have begged you to back them up, to show the world your superpowers, so they can videotape it, and Youtube it, and get a million hits that they could put ads on and get rich.
 What if they have warned you that they were going to put someone in a life-threatening position, so they could videotape you saving that person?
 Would you be so quick to save that next person you saw in a life-threatening position, or would you think that that previous near-death victim was in on it?

 “It’s an unfortunate side of human nature that they’re never happy, and that quiet “in the dark of night” moment where you saved a life revealed that unfortunate side of humanity, that side that your dad always warned you about.
 Let’s say you had all that swimming in your head, at the moment, and you saw dozens of phones out filming this episode, hoping to catch the lady’s fall on their phone to videotape for local and national broadcast.
 Would you still save that lady’s life?”